 67. Answer questions.
 If you are knowledgeable about different topics, Ammas will pay you for answering questions.

 69. Earn money by shopping online.
-The ShopTracker app will actually pay you for shopping online!
-Just shop as usual and you’ll earn rewards month after month.
+Rakuten will actually pay you for shopping online!
+Just shop as usual, and you’ll earn rewards month after month.

-Sometimes, part-time employment can help as well.
-These will often work around your current work schedule so as to not interfere with your regular job.
+Sometimes, part-time employment can help your financial picture, too.
+These jobs often work around your current work schedule so as to not interfere with your regular job.

 71. Newspaper delivery.
 Believe it or not, people still like to read the newspaper.
-You can deliver papers before you head out to do your regular job.
+You can deliver papers early in the morning before the rest of your day begins.

 73. Hotel complimentary breakfast host.
 When hotels offer a complimentary breakfast, they need people to set it up, keep it stocked and then clean up.
 As an added bonus, you can often get discounted hotel rates as well.